quartucm/paint-with-canvas/README.md

     npm install
     npm build

-The letters and placed randomly, so you will have new artwork each time you draw.
+The letters are placed randomly, so you will have new artwork each time you draw.